VasudhaJha/step-by-step-ansible/level1/README.md

 ## **Topics Covered:**

-### **1. What is Ansible**
+### **1. What is Ansible?**

-Ansible is an open-source tool that allows you to automate tasks like configuration management and application deployment.
-It is written in Python and can be installed on the control node using the package manager (`apt` for Ubuntu).
+Ansible is an open-source tool that allows you to automate tasks like software installation, configuration management and application deployment.
+It is written in Python and can be installed on the control node using the package manager for that OS (`apt` for Ubuntu, `yum` for CentOS).

 ---